YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * Name-list can include global names, delimited with a leading caret (^), and/or trigger names (user-defined or auto-generated) with no leading caret.
 You can specify a trailing asterisk(*) with either.

-* With no arguments specified, YottaDB treats -SELECT as -SELECT="*" and extracts a list of all current triggers.
+* With no arguments specified, YottaDB treats SELECT as :code:`-select="*"` and extracts a list of all current triggers.

 * Optionally, you can specify a file name to redirect the output of the command.
 If you do not specify a file name, MUPIP TRIGGER prompts for a file name.
 If you respond with an empty string (RETURN), MUPIP TRIGGER directs the output to STDOUT.

-* MUPIP TRIGGER -SELECT displays all output including errors on STDOUT.
+* MUPIP TRIGGER SELECT displays all output including errors on STDOUT.

-* For Trigger definition reporting operations, $ZTRIGGER("SELECT") and MUPIP TRIGGER -SELECT, return a non-zero exit status when their selection criteria encounter an error in the select.
+* For Trigger definition reporting operations, $ZTRIGGER("SELECT") and MUPIP TRIGGER SELECT, return a non-zero exit status when their selection criteria encounter an error in the select.

-* MUPIP TRIGGER -SELECT works even if a multi-line XECUTE string does not terminate with a newline character.
+* MUPIP TRIGGER SELECT works even if a multi-line XECUTE string does not terminate with a newline character.
 For more information on multi-line XECUTE strings, refer to the -xecute="\|<<strlit1"\|>> section under Trigger Definition File in the `Triggers chapter </ProgrammersGuide/triggers.html>`_ and the `$ZTRIGGER() section in the Functions chapter of the Programmer's Guide <../ProgrammersGuide/functions.html#ztrigger-function>`_.

 .. note::
-   The output from the MUPIP TRIGGER -SELECT command may not be identical to your trigger definition file.
-This is because YottaDB converts semantically identical syntax into a single internal representation; while -SELECT output may not be identical to the -TRIGGERFILE input, it has the same meaning.
-Additionally, MUPIP TRIGGER -SELECT displays a field called "Cycle" as part of a comment.
+   The output from the MUPIP TRIGGER SELECT command may not be identical to your trigger definition file.
+This is because YottaDB converts semantically identical syntax into a single internal representation; while SELECT output may not be identical to the TRIGGERFILE input, it has the same meaning.
+Additionally, MUPIP TRIGGER SELECT displays a field called "Cycle" as part of a comment.
 Cycle is the number of trigger definition updates (addition, modification, or deletion) performed on a global node.
 MUPIP TRIGGER treats the deletion of a non-existent trigger as a success; if that is the only operation, or one of a set of successful operations, it returns success 0 to the shell.
 Also, MUPIP TRIGGER returns failure in case of trigger selection using trigger names where the number after the pound-sign (#) starts with a 0 (which is an impossible auto-generated trigger name).

 ~~~~~~~~~
 -UPGRADE